background

 proposed solution

-We propose a Human-in-the-Loop system where the recommender system recommends candidate tweets, as well as its own confidence score for each candidate, to the curator, who then provides explicit signal that we can to train the recommender system in an iterative manner.
+We propose a Human-in-the-Loop system where the recommender system recommends candidate tweets, as well as its own confidence score for each candidate, to the curator, who then provides an explicit signal that we can use to train the recommender system in an active learning loop.

 requirements